Mambo-Token/Solidcoins/Rock.md

 ### How the preminted $Rock are used:
 - They are openly and fair sold on Marketplaces from 100 Kas upwards.
 - They are put in LP's on Dex'es for fair sales and distribution.
 - A big part will be in LP's with $Whales and others.
 - They are used as reward tokens for staking.
--
+- No preallocation.
+Zero.
+0%!

 ### Funds from sales:
 Funds from sales are uses for Liquidity Pools, price support and funding staking rewards.